s72sue/Map-Induction/README.md

   - `Comments`: Comments that the subject submitted at the end of the experiment, when asked to report any strategies they used.<br>

 ## Model Illustrations
 Here we show the difference between Uniform-POMCP and ML-POMCP/D-POMCP models that use map induction using simple environments.
+Instructions on how to run the model can be found in the `README.md` file under `model/spatial_planning`.

 Uniform-POMCP without map induction <br>
 ![alt-text](model/illustrations/doublechain_Uniform.gif)